SALTASH MOUNTAIN

 Housing: The cabins are all open three-sided wood structures with individual bunks and storage for each camper.
 As we build community, it’s important each camper still has their space and campers enjoy personalizing their bunk.
 When on wilderness trips, Saltash Mountain campers begin each morning together in tents or shelters in the New England woods.

-Facilities: Shared facilities are nearby for all their hygiene needs, including fresh water and hot showers.
+Facilities: Shared facilities are near each cabin for all their hygiene needs, including fresh water and hot showers.

 WHAT OUR FAMILIES SAY